Digital Photography

 Perhaps a dated question but the answer is absolutely.
 In fact as the market becomes more commoditized, many manufactures are putting most of their effort into Digital SLRs.
 With more volume and competition, the prices have dropped dramatically.
 And in the last year, some models now take video.

 There are many advantages to these cameras: they support their traditional analog camera lenses so you can leverage your investment (but you need the 'digital' lens to get the best performance); they are significantly faster than most digital point and shoot cameras so you really never miss a shot, the lenses and sensors are bigger thus providing superior image quality and finally, they have tons of features including true full manual mode for those photographers wanting total control over shutter speeds and aperture settings.
 The disadvantages are cost and ease of use.
-Examples include Canon's D-SLR the EOS 1D Mark IV, an 21mp model which cost $5000.00 without lens or the more reasonable Canon EOS 1000D/Digital Rebel T1IS around $800 with lens.
-Nikon also is a titan in this market with their top end D3X at $8000 (body only) or the less expensive D3000 at $530.
+Examples include Canon's D-SLR the EOS 1Dx, an 18mp model which cost $7000.00 without lens or the more reasonable Canon Rebel T3i around $600 with lens.
+Nikon also is a titan in this market with their top end D4 at $6000 (body only) or the less expensive D5000 around $6000.
 I currently use a Nikon's D-50.
-It was about $550 and supports 6mp.
+It was about $550 in 2006 and supports 6mp.
 I use two Nikor lenses: 18-55mm and a 55-200mm.

 What are the new DIL or Micro Four Thirds cameras?

-DLSR vs DILcomparisionOlympus (E-P1)and Panasonic (Lumix DMC-GF1)are trying to break Canon and Nikon's strangle hold on the DSLR market with a new format.
-The promise is a camera with the performance of a DSLR in the size of a point and shoot.
-They use a new sensor size that is 9 times larger than in a traditional point and shoot which means better image quality but requires a new generation of lenses.
+DLSR vs DILcomparisionOlympus (E-M5)and Panasonic (Lumix DMC-G5) broke into Canon and Nikon's strangle hold on the DSLR market with a new format and today almost every manufacturer including Canon (EOS M) and Nikon (Nikon 1)offers a model.
+The Micro 4/3rd is a camera with the performance of a DSLR in the size of a point and shoot.
+They use a sensor size that is 9 times larger than in a traditional point and shoot which means better image quality but requires a new generation of lenses.
 The major technological difference is that a DIL (Digital Interchangeable Lens) camera does use a mirror inside the camera body to show the image through a viewfinder but rather utilizes the LCD display and an electronic viewfinder.

 The form factor is smaller than a DSLR, take excellent images due to the larger sensor size and are packed with the features that consumer want in the point and shoot market (face recognition and scenes for example).
-Plus the Panasonic shoots HD video.
-All that said, I would hold off buying for another year or even two to let the new technology curve develop.
-However, if you want one smallish camera for trekking and climbing that also does video, then the Panasonic may be for you.
+All take hi def video.
+I would seriously consider one of these new generation cares unless I had a large investment in legacy lenses and accessories.
+However, consider the overall size of the camera including the lens when deciding to switch for your current lens/body investment.

 Any other advice?